connoraird/fortran-unit-testing-walkthrough-rsecon25/parallel-demo/parallel-script.md

         - We also have `global_ny` and `global_nx` which represent the size of the `global_input_board`
         - We also have a `base_mpi_communicator` indicating that this is an MPI parallelised subroutine.
         - Finally we have `nprocs` representing the number of MPI processors.
+    - We should now be able to define our custom types for the parallel test
+        - Note that in this exercise the serial test we created earlier is already present however there are a few extra comments, but it's the exact same test.
+            - Therefore, the first task is to update the library we're using from funit to pfunit to give us access to the parallel library.

 ## Writing the new test file